San Francisco Peace and Love Now Age Music Home

 ORACLE DVD

 The San Francisco Oracle / The Psychedelic Newspaper of the Haight Ashbury (Digital Re-Creation) The S.F.
 Oracle, published straight outta Haight Ashbury from 1966 to 1968, was one of the most unique and beautiful publications of the '60s.
 It will be remembered for its extraordinary graphic design (by major S.F. artists), its groundbreaking printing techniques, and for capturing the cultural explorations that would define the 60's through articles, interviews and poetry.
 Now, all 12 issues are available again, on cd-rom, with restored brilliance!
 View every page exactly as they appeared back in the day, then print 'em out and read it on the bus if you choose.
 And you're either on the bus or off the bus.
-Also included is a 30 minute DVD interview with publisher Allen Cohen
+Also included is a 30 minute DVD interview with publisher Allen Cohen.

-edited by: Allen Cohen & Clive Matson
+Edited by Allen Cohen and Clive Matson

 This anthology features poems by over 100 poets from all over America, including the former Poet Laureate of the United States.
 This important book creates an alternative poetic response to the din of collective madness that has characterized our national dialogue since 9/11/2001